youwen5/blog/src/posts/2024-05-25-haskell-blog.md

 - Isn't fully standardized.
 Might look different on different browsers
 - Rendering quality isn't as good as KaTeX

+This site has MathJax render all of the math so it looks nice and standardized across browsers, but the math still displays regardless (like say if MathJax couldn't load due to slow network) because of MathML.
+Best of both worlds.

 Let's try it now.
 Here's a simple theorem: